Post

 \[z^{\prime} - hz \leq 0, \qquad z^{\prime} + hz \geq 0 \label{eqn:inequalities_7}\tag{7}\]

-The integrating factors for the left sides of these inequalities are:
+The integrating factors for the left-hand sides of these two expressions are

 \[F_1 = e^{-\int h(x)\ dx} \qquad \text{and} \qquad F_2 = e^{\int h(x)\ dx}\]